-Simply uttering the words vintage décor or vintage design ideas will have people nostalgically reminiscing sweeter times with 1940’s glamour and homes that boasted gorgeous make-do and mend furniture.
+The words vintage décor and vintage design ideas evoke the feeling of nostalgia, with many reminiscing of sweeter times, 1940’s glamour, and homes that have gorgeous eclectic make-do and mend furniture.

-In fact, there is no era that is more beautiful to recreate in your home, especially since it incorporates luscious fabrics, inviting colours and an original blend of elements.
+In fact every era is beautiful in its own way and style, 1940’s for example incorporates luscious fabrics, inviting colours, and an original blend of elements.

-Instead of going for a perfect, “finished” style, vintage home décor has based much of its appeal on mixing and matching looks, styles and pieces (from family heirlooms and hand-me-downs to contemporary pieces).
+Instead of going for a perfect ‘finished’ style, vintage home décor has based much of its appeal on mixing and matching looks, styles, and pieces.

-Without further ado, here’s our list of 51 splendid vintage, retro interior design ideas to help inspire your next project!
+So without further ado, here's our comprehensive list of 51 amazing vintage, retro interior design ideas to help inspire your next project.

 Vintage Design Styles: Key Features